 Temple Emanu-El's membership is incredibly diverse.
 Some of us are single, some are married with young children, some are empty nesters, and some are retirees.
-We have an active Men's Club, Women of Reform Judaism (WRJ), Young Adults group (ages 22-39), numerous choirs, Babies 'n Bagels, Reuit Singles Group (ages 50-70), and more.
+We have an active Men's Club, Women of Reform Judaism (WRJ), Young Adults group (Kehillah, ages 22-39), numerous choirs, Babies 'n Bagels, and more.
 Some people join Temple for worship, some join for our Adult Education Academy, some join to send their children to our Early Childhood Education Center (the Strauss ECE) or the Kurn Religious School, and others join to make new friends or be with old friends.
 For most, there are a variety of reasons.
 Whoever you are, there is a place for you at Temple.
-LGBTQQ individuals and families are welcome.
+LGBTQ individuals and families are welcome.

 How can I get involved?

-There is lots to do at Temple!
-Aside from regular worship at Temple and the Westward Look Resort in the Northwest, we have a variety of small groups and programs including the Men's Club, the Women of Reform Judaism (WRJ), Young Adults (ages 22-39), Reuit Adult Singles (ages 50-70), Babies 'n Bagels, Adult Co-Ed Softball, Wandering Jews Hikes, a Youth Choir, Teen Choir and Adult Choir, and Social Action and Community Service projects and much more.
+There is a lot for you to do at Temple!
+Aside from regular worship at Temple and the Westward Look Resort in the Northwest, we have a variety of small groups and programs including the Men's Club, the Women of Reform Judaism (WRJ), Young Adults ( Kehillah, ages 22-39), Babies 'n Bagels, Wandering Jews Hikes, a Youth Choir, Teen Choir and Adult Choir, and Social Action and Community Service projects and much more.
 Temple also has a number of committees that are crucial to helping us fulfill our mission and could use volunteers.